When you hear the words hormonal acne, it might bring up memories of awkward teenage…

 Besides natural ageing, there are a few factors in our day-to-day lives that can cause under-eye wrinkles to appear before we expect them.
 Most of these elements are preventable and are also good things to avoid for all your skin, not just the skin under your eyes.

 Collagen and elastin are proteins in your skin that help to keep it smooth.
-These wrinkle-causing factors often damage the collagen and elastin in your skin, making it more difficult for your skin to keep its smooth appearance.
+These wrinkle-causing factors often damage the collagen and elastin in your skin, making it more difficult for your skin to keep its smooth appearance and maintain a healthy skin barrier, especially under the eyes.

-The Most Common Causes Of Under Eye Wrinkles
+What Are the Most Common Causes Of Under Eye Wrinkles?

 UV Radiation and sun exposure

 Damage to your skin from UV radiation, which comes from sun exposure, is the most prevalent and detrimental factor that can cause under-eye wrinkles.
 It’s impossible to avoid the sun altogether.
-But always wear a sunscreen that protects your delicate under-eye skin from UV radiation.
+But always wear a sunscreen that protects your delicate under-eye skin from UV radiation to help with your anti-ageing routine.

 Dehydration